subbramritgithub/samplejava/README.md

-pavi is very bad
+pavi is ps
-Pavi is very innocent.
+Pavi is very good